Backed Up

 Backed Up examines the first possible villain in this mystery: a political tug of war between city and county officials that began more than 50 years ago.

-"Rehashing or revising what has happened in the past does not move the relationship forward," says Judge Michael Barrett.
-"It is a waste of precious time and rate-payers’ money.”
+"Rehashing or revisiting what has happened in the past does not move the relationship forward," says Judge Michael Barrett.
+"It is a waste of precious time and rate-payers’ money."

 A rainy day can be quite peaceful, but storm clouds are an ill omen for a city with a combined sewer system like Cincinnati - and has been for decades.
 Heavy rain is the number one reason our sewer system sometimes overflows into basements and creeks.